Newton Special Education Parent Advisory Council

 Transition Working Group

-Chair – Suzanne Buchko
+Chair – TBD

 The “Big T” Transition Working Group focuses on supporting families of students with disabilities who are moving from high school or transition programming into early adulthood and beyond the support of the K-12 system.